apiaryio/apiaryio.github.com/_posts/2018-04-09-Evolving-Embed.md

 comments: true
 ---

-During last couple months we invested considerable amount of resources to fix most of the pending bugs on Apiary Embed feature.
+During the last couple months, we invested considerable amount of resources to fix most of the pending bugs on Apiary Embed feature.
 We've also introduced a couple of new features like **multiple Embeds support**, **event hooks** and ability to **programmatically destroy Embeds**.

 ## What is Embed ?

-Embed is a simple JavaScript that you place in ordinary HTML page.
-It shows your API Project hosted on [apiary.io](https://apiary.io/) in *IFrame* and allows you to customize it with your brand colors.
+Embed is a simple JavaScript that you place in an ordinary HTML page.
+It shows your API Project hosted on [apiary.io](https://apiary.io/) in an *IFrame* and allows you to customize it with your brand colors.
 You can then host this HTML page on your own domain.
 The end result looks like you are hosting your own API Documentation.
-If you edit your API Project on [Apiary](https://apiary.io) the regenerated documentation is instantly displayed on your own domain.
+If you edit your API Project on [Apiary](https://apiary.io), the regenerated documentation is instantly displayed on your own domain.

 ```html